The Alcuin Society Awards for

 Winners will be notified as soon as possible after judging, by telephone or email, and a list of winning books will be posted on the Alcuin Society web site.
 Winners will be asked to provide high-resolution digital images of the cover, and spreads of their choice, in PDF form, for inclusion in the catalogue.
 Citations will be presented at appropriate awards ceremonies.
 Award winners will benefit from national and international exposure through news media, exhibitions and the Awards Catalogue, which may be viewed on the Society's web site.

 Various national locations have been scheduled for exhibitions of the winning books; last year the books were exhibited in several Canadian venues.
 The news media will announce the winning entries.
-Winning books will be displayed in October 2013 at the Book Art International Exhibit at the Frankfurt Bookfair and, in March 2014, at the Leipzig Bookfair.
-Winning books, possibly excepting limited editions, will be Canada’s official entries in the February 2014 international book design competition in Leipzig: Best Book Design from all over the World.
+Winning books will be displayed in October at the Book Art International Exhibit at the Frankfurt Bookfair and in March of the following year at the Leipzig Bookfair.
+Winning books, possibly excepting limited editions, will be Canada's official entries in the February international book design competition in Leipzig: Best Book Design from all over the World.
 Publishers of winning entries will be requested to submit additional copies to allow for international exhibition commitments.

 All books exhibited will be contributed to the permanent collections of the Deutsches Buch-Schriftmuseum in Leipzig (part of the National Library of Germany), the Special Collections and Rare Books Division of W.A.C.
 Bennett Library, Simon Fraser University (Burnaby, BC), and the E.H.
 Norman Library, Canadian Embassy (Tokyo, Japan).